tryolabs/react-examples/kanban/README.md

 });
 ```

 Finally, the app component.
-This is just a wrapper around the others.
+This is just a wrapper around the other components
+that wraps `TaskList` components in a `div`.

 ```
 var App = React.createClass({